Matisoria221/Proyecto-Final-Informatica-II-Alarma-con-arduino./README.md

 - **High-frequency Buzzer / Siren**
 - **16x2 Blue LCD Display (HD44780 with I2C module)**
 - **4x4 Matrix Keypad**
-- **PC running Processing (for serial communication with Arduino)**
+- **Serial communication with a Processing application**
+- **2N2222 transisto**
+- **2 × 330 Ω resistor**

 ## 🛠️ Main Features
 - ✅ 2 Hc-sr501 Sr501 PIR motion sensors for intrusion detection.
 - ✅ Siren as an acoustic alert system.
 - ✅ **Bidirectional serial communication** between Arduino and Processing.
 - ✅ Graphical interface in Processing to:
-  - Display sensor status.
-  - Receive alarm notifications.
-  - Arm or disarm the system.
+  - Manual activation/deactivation via keypad or PC interface.
+  - Event logging (activation, motion detected, deactivation, etc.) with timestamps.
+  - Automatic activation scheduling
 - ✅ Modular structure to add more sensors or actuators.

+ ## 🚀 How to Run
+- 1_Upload the Arduino sketch to the board.
+- 2_Open and run the Processing program.
+- 3_Set the correct serial port in the code.
+- 4_Power the system and test the keypad and PIR sensors.

 ## ⚙️ Installation & Usage
 1. Clone this repository: